Axia-Tech/AXIA-wiki/docs/general/grants.md

 ---
 id: grants
-title: AXIACoin Foundation Grants
+title: AXIA Foundation Grants
 sidebar_label: Grants
 slug: ../grants
 ---

-The AXIACoin Foundation offers grants for open source software development and research around Substrate, AXIACoin, and AXIALunar.
+The AXIA Foundation offers grants for open source software development and research around Substrate, AXIA, and AXIALunar.

 Applications and deliveries are tracked transparently on GitHub and disbursed in BTC, USDT or DAI.
 However, you can also apply in private, get paid out in fiat and seek funding above the regular limits ($30,000 for